An Interview with Medical Interpreter Kelly Hoover

 Kelly Hoover, B.A.
 '06, is a nationally certified medical interpreter of Spanish.
 She currently works in Queens, NY where she coordinates a language assistance program at Jamaica Hospital.

 Q: How did you become interested in medical interpretation?
-(Did you work any other jobs before becoming an interpreter?
-Was it something you were always interested in?)

 A: I’ve loved languages for as long as I can remember and knew I wanted to be an interpreter while I was in high school.
 After graduating from NMU with my degree in Spanish I was hired by a medical interpreting company in Appleton, Wisconsin.
 It was then that I realized that there was a lot more involved than just being bilingual and I wanted to learn all that I could about the field.